Vancouver Art Gallery

 4 Star Rating Lots of art to explore.
 The staff were friendly and welcoming, and the gallery was clean and well-maintained.
 I particularly enjoyed the monochrome journey and the Emily Carr exhibit.
 However, one floor was closed for construction on a new exhibit; a small reduction in ticket prices would have been fair to reflect this.
 Overall, it was a good experience with lots of art to enjoy.

-Christina Marsh - 3 weeks ago
+Christina Marsh - a month ago

 Show More